wuha-xt/mpp_RTSP_stream_demo/README.md

 # RTSP Stream Processor

 This project is an RTSP stream processor that decodes and re-encodes video streams using FFmpeg and OpenCV.
 It is designed to handle video streams from RTSP sources, such as IP cameras, and output them to another RTSP endpoint.
+Test in RK3588 debian11.

 ## Features